Art Deco in Mumbai: Notable buildings

-"In Malabar and Cumbala hills, attractive Art Deco homes were built for the rich".
+In Malabar and Cumbala hills, attractive Art Deco homes were built for the rich.
 Other parts of the city such as Fort, Apollo Bunder, Colaba, Dadar, and Mahim also witnessed the construction of office buildings, homes and apartment buildings created to fit the style of Art Deco.
 Soon the construction of a forty foot wide road and a ten-foot wide pavement on Marine Drive began.
 This was accompanied by the construction of Art Deco apartment blocks looking out onto the Arabian Sea.
 The street behind these apartment blocks was lined with modern buildings of steel and concrete that were separated from the medieval Victorian structures by the Oval Maidan.
 The centerpieces of the Art Deco glorification of modernity were the grand new Cinema theatres: Regal, Eros and Metro.
 These were followed by the construction of the New Empire and Liberty cinemas, after the Second World War.
+There were also Art Deco fuel stations such as the Karfule.

 Art Deco architects

 A majority of Art Deco buildings in Mumbai were built by a breed of architects (mostly Indian) who were trained along the ideologies of modern architecture of the time.
 Other than their education, most of these architects were also sponsored by their clients to travel to world cities such as London, Paris and New York to experience and understand the architectural style (Art Deco) prevalent at the time.
 Upon their return, these architects designed buildings that very skillfully combined the design aesthetics of Art Deco with cultural context of India.
 These buildings were thoughtfully designed keeping in mind the climatic conditions prevalent in the Indian sub-continent.
 Climate responsive architecture and Bombay Deco were born.

+One of the active architects was W. M. Namjoshi.